saeed-sufi/ned/README.md

 * Install wordpress on htdocs folder of xampp installation.
 You can access the website by writing "localhost/nameofthewebsitefolder" in the browser address bar.
 Then go to admin panel of MySQL in xampp to create the database for your website.

+* Remember to delete `install.php` file from `wp-admin` folder in `public-html` root of the server.

+* always use `wp-config.php` file to edit and install wordpress instead of using the wordpress gui installer.

 * If you need to have backup of your local site, first copy the wordpress folder which is located in xampp/htdocs and paste it somewhere.
 Then go to MySQL panel click on website database name and go to export tab to get a copy of your database.
 You can import the database by first deleting the corrupted database and then importing the backup database.

 * Create a theme folder on wp-content/themes